 - Full training on how to be a volunteer is provided.

 - Ongoing support from committee, including a committee member assigned to be your support group leader.
 You can always get in touch with them if you’re struggling to meet your shift requirements or have any other concerns.

 - You will always have another fully trained volunteer member supporting you whilst you are on shift.

 - Any student interested in becoming a volunteer must first get in touch with our training officers at their email address ([email protected]).
 They will then send you an application form to fill out (simple questions about why you want to volunteer – it’s not rocket science!)

 - After you’ve filled out a form, our training officers will add you to the mailing list and keep you updated about the next training session.

-- This session is a comprehensive introduction to Nightline, what we do and how to take calls and be an effective volunteer.
+- This session is a comprehensive introduction to being an Exeter Student Nightline volunteer.
+This includes what we do and how to take calls and be an effective volunteer.
 The training usually takes about 2 hours; now is the time to ask all and any questions you have about volunteering with us!
 At this point you will also be asked to sign our confidentiality agreement, which recognises that you agree to keep the content of the session confidential.
 You are not obligated to continue training, but you are not allowed to discuss the nature of our training – even if you decide to stop at this point.

 - If you decide to continue with the training process after the information session, you will next be signed up for two separate ‘sit-in’ shifts, where you will take fake training calls from committee members.
 You won’t be taking real calls at this time, but shadowing fully trained volunteers on shift, and learning how the office works.